mehmandarov/mehmandarov.github.io/_posts/2017-03-11-microbit-bluetooth-challenge.markdown

 ## The Building Blocks

-### Connecting to micro:bit
+### Connecting to a micro:bit
 Connect the micro:bit to your computer using a micro USB cable.
 It should appear as a USB disk on your machine.

-### The Editor and the Language
+### Editor and Language
 Yan can use Python and the editor here: [http://python.microbit.org/editor.html][1]{:target="_blank"}.

 After you are done writing the code, click *Download* and you will get a binary file you will be using in the next step.
 Check out the [help section][4]{:target="_blank"} for more information.

 Python documentation for the API can be found [here][5]{:target="_blank"}.

-### Deploying to micro:bit
+### Deploying to a micro:bit
 Copy the binary *.hex file from the previous step on to the micro:bit, just like you would copy to any USB drive.

 ### Sending Data Between micro:bits
 Now, over to connecting micro:bits and sending data over.
 Take a look at the example below.
 Make sure to change *group=1* to a number between 0 and 255.
-Both chips shuould belong to the same group to connect to eachother.
+Both chips should belong to the same group to connect to each other.
 You will be assigned a number.

 {% highlight python %}
 from microbit import *